New Zealand's Next Top Model season 2: Episode 13: The Girl Who Is New Zealand's Next Top Model

 At judging they are told that they will be critiqued by how well they performed in their CoverGirl PhotoShoot & Commercial.
 Michaela is called up first and tells the judges that she felt 'beautiful' in the CoverGirl shoot.
 She is instantly praised for her clear happy commercial and brilliant photoshoot which showed off her piercing green eyes.
 The judges all agree that Michaela's effort in the CoverGirl challenge was flawless.
 Elza is criticized for winking and throwing her hair back in the commercial by Sara and the judges all agree that her photo looks more like an artistic portrait than a beauty shot.
-Danielle breaks down while standing before the judges, she is also criticized for not learning her lines by Sara and told by special guest judge Cherie Mobberley that she obviously doesn't want to be a model if she doesn't want to learn her lines.
+Danielle breaks down while standing before the judges, she is also criticized for not learning her lines by Sara and told by special guest judge Denise L'estrange-Corbet that she obviously doesn't want to be a model if she doesn't want to learn her lines.
 She gets a great commercial but only because of editing, but also gets a striking photo.
 Danielle and Elza end up in the bottom two.
 Elza because of lacking ability to perform in commercials and Danielle for the terrible commercial.
 In the end Elza is sent packing because Danielle's overall performance in the competition is better.
 Danielle and Michaela pack their bags for their final challenge and are flown to Wellington where the journey began 12 weeks earlier.